karttur/setup-ide/_posts/2017/2017-12-30-install-postgres.md

 <span class='terminal'># \\q</span>

-When you hit return ou will get back to the ordinary command line prompt <span class='terminal'>$</span>.
+When you hit return you will get back to the ordinary command line prompt <span class='terminal'>$</span>.

 ## PostgreSQL configuration